abbyslab/abbyslab/README.md

 # ⚗️ Abby's Lab

-This is a pseudonymous space for building, testing, and releasing tools.

-Some projects here:
-- Were built quickly, often with help from AI
-- May be rough
+Pseudonymous space for tools and experiments.
+Built fast, often with AI, usually works.